 Home Energy Audit

-A home energy audit is a comprehensive assessment of the of your house, performed by a qualified technician.
+A home energy audit is a comprehensive assessment of the energy efficiency of your house, performed by a qualified technician.
 A home energy audit can help you find and fix air leaks, as well as other issues that affect your comfort, health, and utility bills, such as:

 To do a home energy audit, you will need to hire a professional who has the training, equipment, and certification to perform the audit.
 You can find a certified home energy auditor in your area by visiting the Energy Star website or contacting your local utility company.